Who can consign their items and become a seller?

 If I become a seller, do I have to work during the sale?

-No. However, volunteers who help out can attend the Volunteer Pre-sale (which is before the Consignor’s Pre-sale).
-It is also a lot of fun.
+No. However, sellers who work shifts can attend the earlier Pre-sale (which is before the Consignor’s Pre-sale).
+It is also a lot of fun working with other local moms.

-Why is consigning at Mid-Coast Kids Consignment Sale better than having my own garage sale or selling on Craigslist?
+Why is consigning at Mid-Coast Kids Consignment Sale better than having my own garage sale or selling online yard sale sites?

 We do all the work!
-We generally get higher prices than a garage sale (without your having to advertise or work the entire sale), and less hassles than Craigslist (no strangers coming to your home!)
+We generally get higher prices than a garage sale (without your having to advertise or work the entire sale), and less hassle meeting up with strangers in parking lots.

 Do you have an item limit for consignors?